VHS Revival brings you all the box office and rental happenings from March 1988

 Bob Swaim was feeling less jovial with his well-received romantic thriller Masquerade.
 The movie would star a young Meg Tilly as Olivia, a recently orphaned millionairess who finds love with Rob Lowe’s yacht racing captain.
 Forced to live with her gold-digging stepfather and his girlfriend, Olivia finds relief in her dashing new beau, but when a cop friend turns a blind eye to some incriminating evidence she begins to realise that he isn’t all that he seems.

-Masquerade was originally named Dying for Love, a title that was eventually dropped by MGM after fears it would be associated with a growing AIDS epidemic that would effect even James Bond’s libido during Dalton’s short-lived reign as the irrepressible super spy.
+Masquerade was originally named Dying for Love, a title that was eventually dropped by MGM after fears it would be associated with a growing AIDS epidemic that would even stunt James Bond’s libido during Dalton’s short-lived reign as the irrepressible super spy.

 Also opening in theatres was Brian Gilbert’s fantasy-comedy Vice Versa.
-A male variation on Disney’s body-swapping romp Freaky Friday, the movie stars Beverly Hills Cop‘s Judge Reinhold as a divorced executive who winds up in the body of his 11-year-old son, thanks to the magical powers of a Tibetan skull.
+A male variation on Disney’s body-swapping fantasy romp Freaky Friday, the movie stars Beverly Hills Cop‘s Judge Reinhold as a divorced executive who winds up in the body of his 11-year-old son thanks to the magical powers of a Tibetan skull.
 Incredibly, this was the fourth adaptation of a novel that is more than a century old, the first of those a silent fantasy film directed by Maurice Elvey, who with almost 200 films to his name still holds the title of the most prolific British director in history, a record which will likely never be broken.

 A box office flop met with lukewarm reviews, Vice Versa would also star Fred Savage at the peak of his Wonder Years popularity, his turn as a grumpy office dad of peewee proportions the movie’s one saving grace, with co-star Reinhold lacking the endearing qualities required to pull-off the opposing switcheroo.
 Vice Versa would soon fade under the colossal shadow of Penny Marshall’s Big, a similar and vastly superior movie released that summer.